Rice’s theorem

 return str.length === 3;

-never halts, and its input-output is actually equivalent to the loop
+Right, that for loop never halts!
+So awful_isLen3 never halts, and its input-output is actually equivalent to the loop function:

 That old halting problem again